axelarnetwork/axelarate-community/Exercises/exercise_2_btc_transfer_with_c2d2.md

     ```
     c2d2cli deposit-btc ethereum [ethereum recipient address]
     ```
-    You will see the deposit Bitcoin testnet printed in the terminal
+    You will see the deposit Bitcoin address printed in the terminal
     ```
     > Please deposit Bitcoin to bcrt1qk4s6ya3gqakzmpv95tvgp00rhpkal9jyx243y8dr2dzmttkcdurq4dqj4t
     > Waiting for deposit transaction